 - Strain and refrigerate.

-- Add a couple of pieces of fresh or frozen fruit.
+- Add a few pieces of fresh or frozen fruit.
 You can see in the photo that Robyn added strawberries.
 Add any fruit you like: blueberries, blackberries, mangoes, pineapple, peaches, pears, apples, etc. You can add dried fruit as well, but fresh fruit gives a stronger flavor.

 - Add a chunk of fresh ginger, for a ginger-ale flavor.
 You can chop or grate it for an even stronger flavor.